Factoria-F5-madrid/proyecto5-problema-regresion-grupo1/README.md

 ### Production Considerations

 -   **Security**: For a real production environment, you should not expose the Streamlit port (8501) directly.
 It's highly recommended to use a reverse proxy like Nginx or Traefik to handle incoming traffic on standard ports (80/443), manage SSL/TLS certificates, and route requests to the Streamlit container.
 -   **Backend Exposure**: The backend API port (8000) does not need to be exposed publicly if it's only accessed by the frontend container.
-The `docker-compose.yml` file should be configured to only expose the frontend port to the host machine.
+In your `docker-compose.yml`, you can remove the `ports` section for the `backend` service to make it only accessible within the Docker network.
+-   **Separate Production Config**: A best practice is to have a separate `docker-compose.prod.yml` file that omits the `volumes` and development-only `command` overrides.
+You would run it with `docker-compose -f docker-compose.prod.yml up --build -d`.